Meoron/PowerTower/README.md

 This project use entry point patter.
-ProjectContext prefab - is a entry point
+Resources/ProjectContext prefab - is a entry point